MSitiSoftware/Online-Windows-EXE-Generator/README.md

 ### Here are the steps shorten of all you need to do:

-- Copy and Paste in your source code file path.
+- Copy and Paste in; your source code file path.

 - Hit the Generate button and copy the code it generated for you.